-Registration begins July 2018 and runs through October 2018!
+Registration is now open!
 Make sure to register by October 5, 2018, to get the early bird discount!

 The National Humanities Conference strives to incorporate diverse perspectives and to ensure that we hear from participants and partners in public humanities programming who would not identify as humanities scholars or practitioners.
 We offer discounted rates for the following categories of participants: